-These 5 areas make up our Major-Items Inspection and form the basis of our discussion at the end of every inspection because they not only mean the most to me, but to everyone else who’s ever bought a home.
+These 5 areas also make up our Major-Items Inspection and form the basis of our discussion at the end of every inspection because they not only mean the most to me, but to everyone else who’s ever bought a home.

 The Plumbing System is so important because of the potential damage and health hazards caused by leaks and mold.

 And I’m not just talking about the water and drain lines inside the home.

 This includes the sewer line outside the home.